The following, originally written 2019-07-24, was updated on 2020-04-20 to reflect more recent security requirements.

 Strong Ciphers Only

 Now, we’re going to check our ciphers to ensure that we’re only using the strongest ones.
-In this example, we’re going to make sure that we are not using ‘arcfour.’
+In this example, we’re going to make sure that we are not using ‘arcfour’ or ‘cbc’ ciphers.

 Open up your /etc/sshd/sshd_config file again.
 This time, go all the way to the bottom.
 Add the following lines:

 Once you’ve added those lines, you can save and quit.
-You are now safe from the dreaded arcfour cipher.
-If you’d like to read more about this, take a look here:
+You are now safe from the dreaded arcfour and cbc ciphers.
+If you’d like to read more about this, take a look at these pages:

-There’s a lot more great detail on that page about ciphers and some other very useful stuff.
+There’s a lot more great detail on those pages about ciphers and some other very useful stuff.

 No security guide would really be complete without talking about firewall rules.
 What you should do here is set up a rule that denies everyone access to the sshd port, 22.
 Then, only add rules to allow connections from machines you trust.
 Again, it’s another layer of our security.
 If one fails, we have others to keep us safe.